-Two (2) tabletop emergency exercises for the Northgate Link Extension project occurred in March 2021, and August 2021, respectively.
+One tabletop emergency exercise for the Northgate Link Extension project occurred in March 2021, and one exercise occurred in August 2021, respectively.
 Emergency exercises are required prior to opening new transit service, as required by federal and state, and Sound Transit certification guidance, and are the responsibility of Sound Transit Emergency Management staff in concert with Sound Transit project staff.